 - if you are using Win 2008 R2 based DFS-R, then considering DFSRDIAG.exe utility to monitor replication status: http://blogs.technet.com/b/filecab/archive/2009/05/28/dfsrdiag-exe-replicationstate-what-s-dfsr-up-to.aspx

-- Also you can use: dcdiag /test:frsevent (w2k3 DCs) and dcdiag /test:dfsrevent (W2k8R2 errors) to test if there are any operation errors
+- Also you can use: dcdiag /test:frsevent (w2k3 DCs) and dcdiag /test:dfsrevent (W2k8R2 or greater errors) to test if there are any operation errors

 - On W2k3 based DC: Check if there is a fixed FRS port on the registry (HKLM\system\currentcontrolset\services\NTFRS\parameters) on all DCs and are identicals.

 - On W2k8R2 or greater based DC: Check if there is a fixed DFSR port (DFSRDiag dumpmachinecfg to identity the static port) on all DCs and are identicals.